marinusklaassen/SCLemurLib/README.md

 ## Futher development

 Almost 7 years ago I kind of quit music and technology.
-However this year (2021) I have got more time to fiddle around with this kind of small hobby projects.
+However this year (2021) I have got more time to fiddle around with small hobby projects.

 This library was initial part of my caAC-MLib.
 A while ago I moved the Lemur specific code to this repository.
-I have reformatted quite some code.
-Instead of working with string formatting I started use the XML lib to programmatically constructor the DOM models which are formatted into XML before sending to Lemur.
-All of this is based on defaults stored in a MultiLevelIdentityDictionary.
-The defaults you can override in the startup.csd file for now in the intermediate LemurClientRequestBodyBuilder.
-Note that when the Remote UI Toolkit the current defaults functionaliteit will be handled different.
+I have reformatted the code.
+Instead of working with string formatting I started to use the XML lib to programmatically construct the DOM models, which are formatted into XML strings before sending to Lemur.
+All of this is based on extract the attributes defaults stored in a MultiLevelIdentityDictionary in a certain way.
+The defaults you can override in the startup.csd file for now.
+This can be done via the intermediate LemurClientRequestBodyBuilder class.
+Note that when the Remote UI Toolkit is build the current defaults functionality and logic will be handled a bit more different.

 ### Flexibility